Skip to main content

 Also check your tractor’s 3-point hitch lift capacity.
 An 8-inch chipper weighs 1,100–1,400 lb; a 9-inch commercial unit pushes 1,600 lb.

-Mechanical vs hydraulic feed
+Mechanical vs hydraulic feed PTO wood chippers: which to buy

 Mechanical-feed chippers use gravity and infeed rollers driven by the chipper flywheel.
 They’re simpler, cheaper, and have fewer failure points.
 They also hang up on forked or crooked material.